kadena-io/pact-lang-api/readme.md

  * @property nonce {string} - nonce value to ensure unique hash - default to current time
  * @property envData {object} - JSON of data in command - not required
  * @property meta {object} - public meta information, see mkMeta
- * @property networkId {object} network identifier of where the cmd is executed.
+ * @property networkId {string} network identifier of where the cmd is executed.
  */
 ```
 ```